sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Expected Behavior:
-the meal plans are created and displayed correctly
+The meal plans are created and displayed correctly

 ### Test Results:
 Test case passed